 How much does Kia car insurance cost in Australia?

-Kia car insurance in Australia typically costs $550-$1,100 per year for comprehensive cover, depending on the model, your age, location, and driving history.
-The Kia Picanto is one of the cheapest cars to insure (from ~$450/yr), while the EV6 sits at the higher end (~$950-$1,500/yr).
-Third Party Fire & Theft cover for a Kia ranges from $280-$550/yr.
+Comprehensive Kia car insurance in Australia typically ranges from $550 to $1,100 per year depending on model, age, location, and driving history.
+The Kia Picanto is one of the cheapest cars to insure (from around $450/yr), while the EV6 sits at the higher end (around $950-$1,500/yr).
+Third Party Fire & Theft cover generally ranges from $280 to $550/yr.

 Are Kias cheap to insure in Australia?